Journal of Nursing Management

-The Journal of Nursing Management is a bi-monthly peer-reviewed journal covering advances in the discipline of nursing management and leadership.
+The Journal of Nursing Management is a peer-reviewed journal covering advances in the discipline of nursing management and leadership.
 It was established in 1993 by Anthony Palmer, and is published by John Wiley & Sons.
-The journal is currently edited by Fiona Timmins (Trinity College Dublin).
+The journal is currently edited by Justin Fontenot, Ph.D., RN, NEA-BC, FAADN.

 Abstracting and indexing

 The journal is abstracted and indexed in the following bibliographic databases: